arnonbruno/ganify/README.md

 <img width="200" height="200" src="https://github.com/arnonbruno/ganify/blob/master/logo.png">
 </p>

-<b> Description: </b> GANify is an algorithm based on Generative Adversarial Learning to generate synthetic.
+<b> Description: </b> GANify is an algorithm based on Generative Adversarial Learning to generate synthetic non-tensor data.
 The name GANify is an adaptation of acronym <b>GAN</b> (generative adversarial network) and Ampl<b>IFY</b>, meaning you can amplify the amount of data available with GANs

 <b> Installation: </b>